The Golden Girls: Writing and taping

-The show was the second television series to be produced by the Walt Disney Company under the Touchstone Television label, and was subsequently distributed by Buena Vista International, Inc. (which holds as the ownership stake in Disney Channel Southeast Asia, now Disney–ABC Television Group).
+The show was the second television series to be produced by the Walt Disney Company under the Touchstone Television label (and the first one to be successful), and was subsequently distributed by Buena Vista International, Inc. (which holds as the ownership stake in Disney Channel Southeast Asia, now Disney–ABC Television Group).
 The Golden Girls was shot on videotape in front of a live studio audience.

 Creator Susan Harris went on to contribute another four episodes to the first season, but became less involved with the sitcom throughout its run; she continued reading all scripts, however, and remained familiar with most of the storylines.
 Kathy Speer and Terry Grossman were the first head writers of the series, and wrote for the show's first four seasons.
 As head writers, Speer and Grossman, along with Mort Nathan and Barry Fanaro, who won an Emmy Award for outstanding writing for the first season, gave general ideas to lower staff writers, and personally wrote a handful of scripts each season.

 In 1989, Marc Sotkin, previously a writer on Laverne & Shirley and a producer on another Witt/Thomas series, It's a Living, assumed head writing responsibilities, and guided the show (to varying degrees) during what were its final three seasons.
 Richard Vaczy and Tracy Gamble, previously writers on 227 and My Two Dads, also assumed the roles of producers and head writers.
 Beginning in 1990, Marc Cherry served as writer and producer, years before creating Desperate Housewives, which ran on ABC from 2004 to 2012.
 Mitchell Hurwitz also served as writer for the show in its last two seasons.
 Hurwitz later created Arrested Development for Fox and later for Netflix.

 Cherry commented on read-throughs of the scripts that "generally, if the joke was a good one, the women found a way to make it work the very first time they read it.
 You have a lot of table reads where the actors will mess it up because they don't understand what the characters are doing, or they misinterpret.
 But the women were so uniformly brilliant at nailing it the first time... we basically knew that if the women didn't get it right the first time, the joke needed to be replaced."
 According to Cherry, the writers' room was "a competitive atmosphere.
 There was a lot of competition to get your words into the script."
 Writer Christopher Lloyd explained that the usual situation was for all of the more junior writers to be assigned the same scene to write, with the one judged the best version becoming the one chosen.
 This "created a great deal of stress and competitiveness amongst those of us who weren't in that inner sanctum."